Adverb clauses are groups of words that function as an adverb. To understand this, you need to know about clauses and the functions of adverbs.

 - Verbs: We eat pizza weekly.
 She watched the wild animal carefully.

 - Adjectives: That is a very nice person.
 The dog is extremely hyperactive.

 - Adverbs: She sings quite beautifully.
 My dog is almost always starving.

 Adverb clauses can modify by telling the place, time, cause, and purpose of an action.
 They can also show concession and condition.
 Basically they answer the questions: Where?, when?, why?, and under what conditions?
 Here are some examples with the adverb clause underlined:

 - Place: Wherever there is music, people will often dance.
-Let’s go to the room where they asked us to wait.
+If you know where they live, you can drop in for a visit.

 - Time: After the chores are done, we will eat ice cream.
 When the clock strikes midnight, she has to leave.

 - Cause: She passed the course because she worked hard.
 Since he has long hair, he wears a ponytail.